DaProphet76/Hidden-ones/Story/Hidden Ones Book.md

 *MARCUS, a **seasoned veteran in security management**, speaks with precision.*

 **MARCUS LANCASTER**
-*"Johnathan.
+*"Jonathan.
 Malcolm.
 Tessa.
 Your team will be leading the **internal security integration** for this project.
 That means—**surveillance, access logs, breach detection.** No one outside this room is to have clearance."*

-*Johnathan and Malcolm exchange a look. **This just got serious.***
+*Jonathan and Malcolm exchange a look. **This just got serious.***

 **MARCUS LANCASTER**
 *"We’ll be implementing **classified protocols** for digital containment.
 That includes **restricted server access, biometric entry for physical storage zones, and live threat analysis.**"*